Hiking the Rif Mountains in Morocco was an activity that came highly recommended to us.

 How to get to the Rif Mountains

-It’s mostly likely that you’d arrive in the Rif Mountains from Chefchaouen.
-To get to Chefchaouen, it’s worth noting that there are no nearby airports, so you’d arrive by road from Fes or from Tangier.
+It’s mostly likely that you’d get to the Rif Mountains from Chefchaouen.
+However, to get to Chefchaouen, it’s worth noting that there are no nearby airports, so you’d most likely arrive by road from Fes or from Tangier.
 For further information on getting to Chefchaouen, please see my detailed guide.

-We asked around for information on the taxi there from Chefchaouen, but the local people seemed reluctant to advise and we were got pretty confused.
+We asked around for information on how to take the taxi to Akchour from Chefchaouen, but the local people seemed reluctant to advise and we got pretty confused.
 We initially waited for a grandtaxi (a shared taxi) but after 40 minutes of waiting for other guests to join us, we decided – in the interest of time – to jump in a private taxi.

 This cost us 150 dirham one way, but would have been 25 dirham had we managed to get in a grand taxi.

 The drive however from the town centre of Chefchaouen to Akchour took around 40 minutes.
-The route wound its way along very steep, winding roads with some amazing dramatic scenery.
+The route wound its way along very steep, bendy roads with some amazing dramatic scenery.

 Where to stay nearby